RonjaMaja/Simple-Backdoor-for-beginners/payloads/library/remote_access/Simple Backdoor for beginners/Readme.md

 * Credits to antonioCoco who wrote the powershell script

 ## Description
+* opens a backdoor that you can access with Netcat
 * 1 script deactivates Windows Defender
 * 2 script runs the powershell script
 * 3 script activates Windows Defender